 Trees use pollen for reproduction.
 In the spring, when trees sense warm weather and the changes of the season, they release pollen that is light enough to float on the air.
 For many people, this is not a wondrous time of glorious walks in the woods, but a season of sneezing, coughing, and wheezing.

-Pollen by itself is a generally harmless substance, however many of our immune systems respond with severe over-reactions.
+Pollen by itself is a generally harmless substance, however many of our immune systems respond with severe over-reactions and it can greatly affect human health.

 Unfortunately, warmer temperatures in certain areas, such as the northeast United States, are making allergies more common because of global warming.
 According to a chart from Climate Central, the growing season for pollen, which is enhanced by greenhouse gas emissions, has been getting larger and larger for decades.